 Jeremiah 22:3 Thus saith the Lord; Execute ye judgment and righteousness, and deliver the spoiled out of the hand of the oppressor: and do no wrong, do no violence to the stranger, the fatherless, nor the widow, neither shed innocent blood in this place.

-Thus Sarah's advanced age for the birth of Isaac, a preview of Christ, and Jochebed's advanced age as mother to the first savior of Israel may well point toward Mary's increased age as the earthly mother of the greater Savior.
-The same would have been true much later of Hannah who finally conceived and birthed Samuel whose name means "son of God."
+Sarah's advanced age for the birth of Isaac, a preview of Christ, and Jochebed's advanced age as mother to Moses the first savior of Israel and preview of Christ may well point toward Mary's increased age as the earthly mother of the greater Savior.
+The same would have been true much later of Hannah who finally conceived and birthed Samuel, a preview of Christ, whose name means "son of God."
 Likewise for Manoah's wife who was barren before she birthed Samson.

-Start at 27 years of age for Mary at the birth of Jesus, add his 30 years of age (Lk 3:23) to begin his ministry, add 3 and 1/2 years of ministry3 and reach 60 years of age for Mary at the cross of Jesus.
+Start at 27 years of age for Mary at the birth of Jesus.
+Add Jesus' 30 years of age (Lk 3:23) to begin his ministry, add 3 and 1/2 years of ministry3 and reach 60 years of age for Mary at the cross of Jesus.
 The disciple John assuming care of Mary fit entirely into James 1:27, "Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world."
-And it fulfilled 1 Timothy 5:11-14, "But the younger widows refuse: for when they have begun to wax wanton against Christ, they will marry; 12 Having damnation, because they have cast off their first faith.
-13 And withal they learn to be idle, wandering about from house to house; and not only idle, but tattlers also and busybodies, speaking things which they ought not.
-14 I will therefore that the younger women marry, bear children, guide the house, give none occasion to the adversary to speak reproachfully."
-Then Mary at 27 or more years of age for Jesus' birth would certainly align with 1 Timothy 5:9, "Let not a widow be taken into the number under threescore years old, having been the wife of one man."

-It was much more likely that Mary was not very young but a mature woman who had proven her integrity.
-She would have conducted herself faithfully before God and men just like Zacharias and Elisabeth who were described as "righteous before God, walking in all the commandments and ordinances of the Lord blameless."
-(Luke 1:6) This would have been done over many years before she was betrothed to Joseph.
+These facts about barren, virgin, widow and about Mary herself show that it was much more credible that Mary was neither very young, nor a damsel, but a mature woman who had proven her integrity.
+She would have conducted herself faithfully before God and man just like Zacharias and Elisabeth were described in Luke 1:6.
+This would have been done over many years both before and while she was betrothed to Joseph.
 This longer period of time provided much greater proof than merely reaching the early age of marriage.
 So much so that she was known as virtuous and celibate as recorded in the New Testament accounts of Matthew 1:16-23 and Luke 1:27-56; 2:5-19.
 Thus she fit the criteria of "the virgin" as prophesied in Isaiah 7:14, "a mother in Israel" as described in Judges 5:7 and 2 Samuel 20:18-22 and of the aged "widow" as described in 1 Timothy 5:9-10.
 Just like the angel said, "Hail, thou that art highly favoured, the Lord is with thee: blessed art thou among women."
 (Luke 1:28)

 * Scripture taken from the Holy Bible, NEW INTERNATIONAL READER'S VERSION®.
 Copyright ©1996, 1998 Biblica.
 All rights reserved throughout the world.
 Used by permission of Biblica.